 Hand bells are a very special treat in my Primary!
 I only bring them out once or twice a year, but they’re always absolutely loved each time they make their appearance.

 You can set up a hand bell chart to play the chords so you get several bells per note or make it super simple for the kids to follow by following the top note line of the music.
+I even created some easy hand bell music cards to make a bell chart in minutes!

 We always start out our hand bells with rules about the special care of the bells and then I have just a couple of kids come up front to take a turn, then rotate through taking turns with a part!